The Iowa Arts Council has transitioned its School Arts Experience grant program to Virtual Arts Experience grants for fiscal year 2021.

 - Iowa Department of Cultural Affairs grantees who have already received a grant from the department for any part of the project

 - Iowa Department of Cultural Affairs grantees with an outstanding final report or who have been placed on a department funding moratorium

-- Organizations that receive funding through the Bravo Greater Des Moines Virtual Learning grants may not receive funding through this grant program.
+- Organizations that receive Student Arts Education funding through Bravo Greater Des Moines and the Community Foundation of Greater Des Moines to support virtual programming are ineligible to receive funding through this grant program.

 Note: Iowa Arts Council administered grantees who have already received a grant from the department for the current application funding period will be considered eligible for this opportunity provided the project is entirely distinct from the previously funded application.

 Virtual Arts Experience Requirements

 Funding may be requested in one of two sub-categories:

 - Lifelong Learners: Supports the creation and presentation of innovative virtual programming focused on participatory learning of an artform that is accessible to adult learners;